 - Jerry Balentine, D.O.
-FACOEP, FACEP, Executive Vice President & Chief Operating Officer - Brian Harper, M.D., M.P.H., Vice President, Equity and Inclusion & Chief Medical Officer - Suzanne Musho, AIA, NCARB, Chief Architect and Vice President for Capital Planning, Facilities and Operations, and Environmental Health and Safety
+FACOEP, FACEP, Executive Vice President & Chief Operating Officer - Brian Harper, M.D., M.P.H., Vice President, Equity and Inclusion & Chief Medical Officer of the Academic Health Care Centers - Suzanne Musho, AIA, NCARB, Chief Architect and Vice President for Capital Planning, Facilities and Operations, and Environmental Health and Safety

-New York Tech continues to work toward resuming on-campus activities in a phased approach, using New York State guidelines and information from public health data tailored to the specific needs and capabilities of the university.
-We reopened campus using a hybrid model for the fall 2020 semester and returned, as planned, to a remote model after the Thanksgiving holiday for the remainder of the semester.
-We began the spring 2021 semester remotely, except for the medical school and certain health profession programs, and are now prepared for a successful in-person re-engagement at our campuses for the spring 2021 semester continuation, beginning on March 1.
+New York Tech continues to work toward resuming on-campus activities in a phased approach, using New York State guidelines and information from public health data tailored to the specific needs and capabilities of the university We reopened campus using a hybrid model for the fall 2020 semester and returned, as planned, to a remote model after the Thanksgiving holiday for the remainder of the semester.
+We began the spring 2021 semester remotely, except for the medical school and certain health profession programs, and are now prepared for a successful in-person re-engagement of our campuses.
+We are now prepared for the Spring semester continuation for the spring 2021 semester continuation, beginning on March 1.